Framework12/Admin-Dashboard/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite Admin Dashboard Template 🚀

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Welcome to our Admin Dashboard Template powered by React, TypeScript, and Vite!
+This template provides a robust yet minimal setup to kickstart your admin interface development journey.
+With hot module replacement (HMR) and ESLint rules baked in, you'll be up and running in no time!

-Currently, two official plugins are available:
+## Features

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- **Fast Refresh**: Enjoy seamless updates with Fast Refresh powered by either [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) using Babel or [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) using SWC.
-- [@vitejs/plugin-react!
+- **Type-aware ESLint Rules**: Elevate your code quality with type-aware lint rules for enhanced productivity and maintainability.
--swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- **Customizable Configuration**: Easily tailor the ESLint configuration to your project's needs with simple steps outlined below.

-## Expanding the ESLint configuration
+## Expanding the ESLint Configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+For production-grade applications, follow these steps to enhance the ESLint configuration:

 - Configure the top-level `parserOptions` property like this: